The Complex Commercial Litigation Law Review: France

 The cornerstone principle is that of full indemnification: damages granted to the victim shall allow the complete repair of the damage, no more and no less, in such a way as to restore the victim to the same situation in which he or she would have been had the damage not occurred.

 However, in French contract law, the award of damages is subject to certain conditions.
-First and foremost, the damage must be certain, even if has not yet materialised.
-Indeed, one can obtain compensation for the loss of an opportunity, as long as its existence can be proven.
-Secondly, the damage must be direct; namely, the immediate and direct result of the breach of contract.150 Finally, compensation is limited to the damage foreseeable at the time the contract is concluded, except in the event of gross negligence or fraud.151
+First, the damage must be certain, even if has not yet materialised; compensation can be obtained for the loss of an opportunity as long as its existence can be proven.
+Second, the damage must be direct (i.e., the immediate and direct result of the breach of contract).152 Finally, compensation is limited to the damage foreseeable at the time the contract is concluded, except in the event of gross negligence or fraud.153

-Judges may still use their sovereign power to assess the damage in order to moderate the quantum of damages.
-Additionally, both interest at the legal rate and compensatory damages may be awarded.152 The breach of contract by the bad faith obligor must have caused additional damage, distinct from the delay, to the obligee, for additional damages to be awarded.
+Judges may still use their sovereign power to assess the damage to moderate the quantum of damages.
+Additionally, both interest at the legal rate and damages may be awarded.154 The breach of contract by the bad faith obligor must have caused additional damage, distinct from the delay, to the obligee for additional damages to be awarded.

 iii Extra-contractual claims (torts)

 Under French law, contractual liability applies between co-contracting parties for any damage resulting from the non-performance of a contractual obligation.
-Consequently, if these conditions are not met, the liability is necessarily extra-contractual.153 Also, pursuant to the principle of non-cumulation of contractual and extra-contractual liabilities, where the conditions for contractual liability are met, extra-contractual liability can no longer be sought by a party to the contract.
-Nonetheless, case law acknowledges that litigants can seek compensation for the damage suffered on the basis of both a contractual claim based on non-performance of the contract and an extra-contractual claim based on a sudden termination of established commercial relations, even though these claims are based on the same facts.154
+Consequently, if those conditions are not met, the liability is necessarily extra-contractual.155 Further, pursuant to the principle of non-cumulation of contractual and extra-contractual liabilities, where the conditions for contractual liability are met, extra-contractual liability can no longer be sought by a party to the contract.

-As regards third parties, a landmark ruling by the Plenary Assembly of the Court of Cassation155 enshrined the principle whereby a third party to a contract may invoke, on the basis of extra-contractual liability, a breach of contract if such breach has caused him or her damage.
+With regard to third parties, a landmark ruling by the Plenary Assembly of the Court of Cassation157 enshrined the principle whereby a third party to a contract may invoke, on the basis of extra-contractual liability, a breach of contract if the breach has caused him or her damage.
 In other words, the sole breach of contract by a co-contracting party is sufficient for a third party to engage the former's extra-contractual liability.
-Nevertheless, several recent decisions of the Court of Cassation as well as the Civil Liability Bill of 13 March 2017156 have tempered this principle.
+While several recent decisions of the Court of Cassation and the Civil Liability Bill of 13 March 2017158 had tempered this principle, the Plenary Assembly of the Court of Cassation reaffirmed its landmark ruling.159

 1 Fabrice Fages and Myria Saarinen are partners at Latham & Watkins.
-This chapter was written with the contribution of associate Floriane Cruchet and trainees Hana Ladhari, Alex Park and Martin Diwo.
+This chapter was written with the contribution of associate Floriane Cruchet and trainees Soukaïna El Mekkaoui, Maevane Degras-Lion and Bérénice Nedelec.

 3 Article 9, Ordinance No. 2016-131 of 10 February 2016 on the reform of contracts, the general regime and the proof of obligations.